+Note: Schedule 1 sets out the objectives addressed by this section 12.

-(1) In this clause, clause 21 and Schedule 4, and the definitions of alternative service, interim priority service, and priority customer in clause 3:
+(1) In this section and Schedule 1:

+alternative service means a service that provides a customer with access to a telephone service.

+Note: An example of an alternative service is a call diversion to a mobile telephone service or to a second fixed telephone service.

 customer means:

 (a) a customer of the licensee; or

-(b) a person who requests, or has requested, the connection of a STS from the licensee, and to whom the licensee has an obligation to provide a STS or is willing to provide a STS;
+(b) a person who requests, or has requested, the connection of an STS from the licensee, and to whom the licensee has an obligation to provide an STS or is willing to provide an STS;

 but does not include a carrier or a carriage service provider.

+interim priority service means a service that satisfies the technical and functional requirements (if any) specified in a written instrument made by the ACMA:

+(a) that provides a customer with:

+(i) a service for voice telephony; or

+(ii) a service equivalent to a service for voice telephony where voice telephony is not practical for a customer with a disability;

+which may or may not include at the provider’s discretion a data capability or any enhanced call handling feature; and

+(b) for which that customer is, or may be, charged:

+(i) an access charge that, when added to the access charge normally charged for the STS for which the interim priority service is being provided in substitution, does not exceed the amount of the access charge normally charged for the STS; and

+(ii) call charges that do not exceed the call charges that are normally charged for the kind of service the interim priority service is, when the interim priority service is not supplied as an interim priority service.

+Note 1: An example of the provision of an interim priority service is the provision of a terrestrial or satellite mobile telephone service (at mobile call rates) to replace an STS.

+Note 2: If a customer has paid or is paying an access charge in relation to an STS, for which an interim priority service is provided in substitution, the customer is not intended to be charged an access charge for the interim priority service.

+Note 3: While a customer may be charged for calls using an interim priority service at the charge normally applicable to the kind of service the interim priority service is, the licensee is not required to charge that charge.

+priority customer means a customer who satisfies the eligibility criteria developed under the objectives in Schedule 1.

-(2) Subject to this clause, the licensee must implement arrangements for maximising service continuity to priority customers.
+(2) Subject to this section, the licensee must implement arrangements for maximising service continuity to priority customers.
 As part of these arrangements the licensee must:

-(a) develop, implement and maintain a documented priority assistance policy; and
+(a) develop, implement and maintain a documented priority assistance policy;

+(b) ensure that the policy adequately addresses all of the objectives set out in Schedule 1; and

-(b) develop, implement and maintain processes, systems and practices to ensure that priority customers can be identified and provided with priority assistance in accordance with the licensee’s priority assistance policy.
+(c) develop, implement and maintain processes, systems and practices to ensure that priority customers can be identified and provided with priority assistance in accordance with the licensee’s priority assistance policy.

-(3) In developing a priority assistance policy for priority customers under subclause (2) the licensee must:

-(a) consult with the Department of Communications, Information Technology and the Arts and ACMA; and

-(b) ensure that the priority assistance policy adequately addresses all of the objectives set out in Schedule 4; and

-(c) review the licensee’s other relevant policies and systems including its Community, Essential and Emergency Service Policy, to ensure that they are consistent with the priority assistance policy.

-Note: The licensee’s Community, Essential and Emergency Service Policy is an internal Telstra document, Policy 008 737, January 2002.

-(4) The licensee must receive approval from the Minister of its priority assistance policy before it will be taken to have complied with the obligation in paragraph (2)(a), but may implement its policy prior to approval being received.
-The Minister may, by written notice:

-(a) require the licensee to make changes to that policy prior to giving his approval; or

-(b) require the licensee to make changes to the timeframes for implementing that policy.

-(5) If a priority assistance policy of the licensee has been approved by the Minister the policy may be varied from time to time by:
+(3) The licensee’s priority assistance policy may be varied from time to time by:

-(a) the licensee providing the Minister with a draft variation to the policy and the Minister or his delegate approving that variation; or
+(a) the licensee providing the Minister with a draft variation to the policy and the Minister or his or her delegate approving that variation; or

-(b) the Minister giving the licensee a written notice requiring the licensee within a specified period and in specified terms to provide the Minister with a draft variation to the policy and the Minister or his delegate approving that variation.
+(b) the Minister giving the licensee a written notice requiring the licensee within a specified period and in specified terms to provide the Minister with a draft variation to the policy and the Minister (or his or her delegate) approving that variation.